Why Save Your Natural Tooth?

 Sealing the Tooth

-Depending on the severity of the infection, we may place medication inside the tooth to ensure complete healing.
-If multiple visits are necessary, a temporary filling will be placed.
-After the infection is cleared, the tooth will be permanently sealed, restoring its health and function.
+Depending on the infection’s severity, medication may be placed inside the tooth for optimal healing.
+If multiple visits are needed, a temporary filling is used.
+Once the infection is cleared, the tooth is permanently sealed, restoring its strength and function.

-Cost of a root canal in Baton Rouge
+Cost of Root Canal Treatment in Baton Rouge

 - Severity of the infection

-- Overall oral health and condition of surrounding teeth and gums
+- Overall oral health, including the condition of surrounding teeth and gums

 Alternatives to Root Canal Therapy